How to Master Your Local Real Estate Market

 Keep Track of Your Leads

-Having so many leads that it’s hard to keep track of them is a good thing, right?
+Having too many leads that it becomes hard to stay organized is a good problem to have, right?

-Yes, but your local marketing efforts will be so much more effective if you segment your leads into categories and tailor your marketing for each segment.
-You can organize your database of leads by location, their readiness to buy, the types of real estate they’re looking to buy, etc.
+It most certainly is, but your local marketing efforts will be so much more effective if you segment your leads into categories and tailor your marketing for each segment.
+You can organize your database of leads by location, their readiness to buy, the types of real estate they’re looking to buy, their current stage in the buying process, etc.

 Say you’ve got a database of 2000 prospects and you can boil those down to 10 categories, each sharing common needs and characteristics.
-With segmentation, you can target each segment with its own specialized drip campaign, which will drive better conversion than a one-size-fits-all campaign across all leads, and is infinitely more efficient than trying to take on your lead database one lead at a time.
+With segmentation, you can target each segment with its own specialized drip campaign, which will drive better conversion than a one-size-fits-all campaign across all leads, and is infinitely more efficient compared to trying to take on your lead database a single lead at a time.

 - Use Drip Campaigns to Nurture Your Leads